-(1) The referral from the county department of job and family services (CDJFS) in a case in which an individual receives Ohio works first (OWF) or medicaid, or the referral document from the Title IV-E agency in a case in which an individual receives Title IV-E foster care maintenance benefits, when applicable.
+(1) The referral from the county department of job and family services (CDJFS) in a case in which an individual receives Ohio works first (OWF) or medicaid, or the referral from a public children services agency (PCSA), or a county agency that is administering a Title IV-B or Title IV-E program, when applicable.

 (2) The signed application for IV-D services, when applicable.

 (3) A copy of the support order, when applicable.
 The support order may be summarized as long as the summary notation indicates where the support order is maintained.

 (4) Data regarding the non-custodial parent or alleged father including but not limited to:

 (e) Mother's full name, including her maiden name;

 (g) Current or last known residential and mailing address; and (h) Current or last known employer.

 (5) A record of the date of, reason for, and results of any contacts with any individual in the case.

 (6) A narrative that chronologically traces support enforcement program activities.